freeseek/mocha/wdl/README.md

 ```
 to generate a new table with additional suffixes in the sample IDs to make the IDs unique.
 It is instead allowed to have the same file names in other columns as long as the **batch_id** for these duplicates is different

 When using the pipeline in **idat**, **gtc**, **cel**, or **chp** mode, it is extremely important that IDAT, GTC, CEL, or CHP files within the same batch come from the same DNA microarray model.
 Discrepancies across the input files within the same batch will cause undefined behavior.
-It is okay to use files from different DNA microarrays across batches but we highly recommend that these being different versions of the same array (e.g\.
-Global Screening Array v1.0 vs\. the Global Screening Array v2.0)
+It is possible to use files from different DNA microarrays across batches but we only recommend to do so when these are different versions of the same array (e.g\.
+Global Screening Array v1.0 and Global Screening Array v2.0).
+Do not combine in the same run batches from completely different arrays (e.g\.
+Global Screening Array and Multi-Ethnic Global Array)

 We further recommend batches of 4,000-5,000 samples as this is small enough to make most tasks able to run on preemptible computing and large enough to make MoChA able to perform effective within-batch adjustments for BAF and LRR.
 For DNA microarrays such as the Global Screening Array and the Multi-Ethnic Global Array, this batch sizes will generate VCFs smaller than, respectively, 20GB and 60GB